iLVL-Key/FFXI/addons/Helper/readme.md

 - `unload/u <file_name>` - Unload a Helper file from the addon.
   - Unloaded Helper files are not deleted but are set to disabled.
 - `list` - List currently loaded Helpers.
+- `voices/v` - Randomly selects an active Helper to use for each alert.
 - `check [new|current|addon]` - Check for new updates.
 Does not update.
 - `update [new|current|addon]` - Download new updates.
 - `help` - Display a list of commands and addon info.